syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.shape.multiplicity.source.optional `boolean`
 {:#members:connectors-shape-multiplicity-source-optional}

 Defines the source label to connector.
-Applicable, if the connector is of type "BPMN"
+Applicable, if the connector is of type "UML"

 <table class="params">
 	<thead>